pfrazee/fuego/README.md

 Fuego provides a predefined set of data-structures with extensible schemas.
 These predefined structures enable Fuego to provide aggregation queries, caching, and fine-grained permissions, without needing to trust users.

-Fuego is, most importantly, a **dumb service**.

-### Dumb Services

-Dumb services are TODO
---Why use Two-Tier / NoBackend?--

 ### Why use predefined data-structures?